rta-pipe/RTAlib/README.md

 ## Tests
 In order to be able to run the tests:
-* rtalibconfigfortest must be configured with the following parameters: --> TODO <--
+* rtalibconfig_test must be configured with the following parameters: --> TODO <--
-* a database for testing purpose must be setted up calling the following script: --> TODO <--
+* a database for testing purpose must be setted up calling the following instructions:
+  * CREATE DATABASE 'evt_test'.............and create tables..
+  * CREATE USER 'rta_test'@'localhost' IDENTIFIED BY 'Rtatest@2018#';
+  * GRANT ALL PRIVILEGES ON evt_test.* to 'rta_test'@'localhost' identified by 'Rtatest@2018#'
+--> TODO <--

 ### unit test
 Script: